-On December 31, 2019, the Company had a derivative liability of \$24.8 million related to a forward contract that also included a call option.
+On December 31, 2019, the Company had a derivative liability of \$\Delta 4.8\$ million related to a forward contract that also included a call option.
 The notional amount of the forward contract related to gallons of the commodity, Ultra Low Sulfur Diesel.
 Under the terms of the contract the Company was obligated to pay the equivalent of the notional amount multiplied by the market price of Ultra Low Sulfur Diesel at the settlement dates; however, the call option of the contract capped the market price of Ultra Low Sulfur Diesel.

 In March of 2020, the Company settled the derivative contract by agreeing to a payment of \$5.5 million due on April 30, 2020 and six equal payments beginning in October of 2021 totaling \$17.6 million.
 The Company recognized \$5.5 million of income from the decrease in fair value on the derivative contract from January 1, 2020 through March 19, 2020, and also recognized a gain of \$512,000 on the derecognition of the derivative contract.
 The derivative forward contract was amended again in April 2020.
-Under the amendment, the contract was replaced with a fixed payment obligation, whereby the Company agreed to pay the counterparty a total of \$24.8 million, which included a payment of \$4.5 million that the Company paid in June 2020, and six equal installment payments beginning in 2022 totaling \$20.3 million.
+Under the amendment, the contract was replaced with a fixed payment obligation, whereby the Company agreed to pay the counterparty a total of \$24.8 million, which included a payment of \$4.5 million that the Company paid in June 2020, and six equal installment payments beginning in May 2022 totaling \$20.3 million.

-The fair value of the derivative forward contract is primarily based upon the notional amount and the forward strip market prices of Ultra Low Sulfur Diesel, and is reduced by the fair value of the call option.
+The fair value of the derivative forward contract was primarily based upon the notional amount and the forward strip market prices of Ultra Low Sulfur Diesel, and was reduced by the fair value of the call option.
 The forward strip market prices are observable.
-However, to determine the fair value of the call option, the Company used the Black's 76 option pricing model.
+However, to determine the fair value of the call option, the Company used the Black-76 option pricing model, a variation of the Black-Scholes option pricing model.
 As a result, the contract as a whole is included in the Level 3 of the fair value hierarchy.

-The Company's mandatorily redeemable equity instruments of its subsidiary are also measured at fair value on a recurring basis.
-See Note E - Debt for more information.
+The Company's Class B Units are also measured at fair value on a recurring basis.
+See Note E - Debt for more information

-The derivative liability discussed herein was derecognized in the first quarter of 2020, and the Company had no derivative liabilities at June 30, 2021 and March 31, 2021
+The derivative liability discussed herein was derecognized in the first quarter of 2020, and the Company had no derivative liabilities aSeptember 30, 2021 and December 31, 2020.

-The following is the recorded fair value of the mandatorily redeemable equity instruments of subsidiary as of June 30, 2021:
+The following is the recorded fair value of the Class B Units as of September 30, 2021: